cosmos/cosmos-sdk/docs/migrations/app.md

 order: 1
 -->

-# Modules Migration
+# App Migration

-The following document describes the changes, and an approach to update the chain to use Cosmos-SDK v0.40 aka stargate release.
+The following document describes the changes to update your app and modules to use Cosmos SDK v0.40, a.k.a.
+Stargate release. {synopsis}

+## Updating Modules

+### Protocol Buffers

+As outlined in our [encoding guide](../core/encoding.md), one of the most sig

+## Updating the App

 ## Dependencies